ib-ruby/ib-ruby/spec/README.md

    wait_for in a context before(:all) block.

 6. It is now time to examine what responses you've got from IB and see if they meet your expectations.
-All messages received frem IB are caught and placed into
+All messages received from IB are caught and placed into
    @ib.received Hash, keyed by message type.
 The Hash has following structure:
    {:MessageType1 => [msg1, msg2, msg3...], :MessageType2 => [msg1, msg2, msg3...] }.